Making Misty a Murderer: Christina Ricci Was Told Not to Do TV, Then She Found the Perfectly Flawed Character

 All she knew was that Misty’s job was a hospice nurse and that she used that power to abuse the elderly — a concept that captivated Ricci.

 “To play a whole human being and get to explore a person that’s capable of that, for me, was really interesting,” she says, adding that the character has sociopathic characteristics.
-“There is probably a clinical diagnosis for her, but she’s just not educated enough.”
+“There is probably a clinical diagnosis for her, but I’m just not educated enough to make it.”

 For Ricci, it wasn’t about relating to Misty; in fact, that’s not necessarily important when she takes on a role.